 Digital Learning Day: How Technology in the Classroom Helps Students

-Published on February 6, 2014 by Staff Writer
+Published on February 6, 2014 by arothstein

 February 5th is Digital Learning Day.
 Broadview University has become a leader in digital technology in the classroom and instructors are utilizing these new technologies to make the classroom experience more interesting, effective and dynamic.
 One of Broadview University’s leaders in this area is Brent Clark, who teaches general education courses at the Broadview University-Orem campus.
 I had a chance to sit down with him and ask him a few questions.